raynebc/editor-on-fire/Building_EOF_in_Windows.md

 ## Installing EOF Dependencies ##

 To build EOF, you will first need to install all of its dependencies.
-EOF uses Allegro 4, libogg, libvorbis, and Rubber Band so we will install those first.
+EOF uses Allegro 4, libogg, libvorbis, FFTW, and Rubber Band so we will install those first.

 To install libogg, use the following command: